metablaster/WindowsFirewallRuleset/README.md

-3. Unlike default (aka predefined) Windows firewall rules, these rules are more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific executables, services etc. all of which is learned autmoatically from target system.
+3. Unlike default (aka predefined) Windows firewall rules, these rules are more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific executables, services etc. all of which is learned automatically from target system.

 4. Unlike in usual scenario, you will know which rules have no effect or are redundant due to ex. uninstalled program, a missing system service which no longer exists, renamed